neil-sabol/EZWinBan/README.md

 # EZWinBan
-EZWinBan builds on and automates [Nathan Studebaker's](https://blog.watchpointdata.com/author/nathan-studebaker) [brute force attack detection and blacklisting on Windows Server with PowerShell script](https://blog.watchpointdata.com/rdp-brute-force-attack-detection-and-blacklisting-with-powershell).
+EZWinBan builds on and automates [Chris Hartwig's](https://blog.getcryptostopper.com/author/chris-hartwig) [RDP Brute Force Attack Detection and Blacklisting with Powershell](https://blog.getcryptostopper.com/rdp-brute-force-attack-detection-and-blacklisting-with-powershell).
 The functionality is similar to [Fail2Ban](https://www.fail2ban.org/wiki/index.php/Main_Page) or [DenyHosts](https://github.com/denyhosts/denyhosts), but for Microsoft Windows.

 **Although EZWinBan is neat, if you are looking for a more mature and robust approach to IP banning on Windows, [IPBan](https://github.com/DigitalRuby/IPBan) is worth a look.**